 Tips and tricks for vehicle paintwork aftercare

-We cannot prevent external factors including humidity, changes in temperature, sunlight, road salt, industrial gases, bird droppings and tree sap from attacking a car’s coating.
-Without regular adequate paintwork aftercare, the gloss will soon fade, and the coating will lose its resistance to external influences.
+We cannot prevent external influences like humidity, changes in temperature, sunlight, road salt, industrial gases, bird droppings, tree sap etc. from attacking a car’s coating.
+Without regular adequate paintwork aftercare, the gloss will soon fade and the coating will lose its resistance to external influences.
 The answer to this problem is adequate paintwork maintenance with aftercare products to preserve the value of the car’s coating.

 Good preparation and optimal surface drying

-- New, fresh refinish paint should be cleaned carefully with clean water only (no additives) for the first 4-6 weeks
+- New, fresh refinish paint should be cleaned carefully with clear water only (no additives) for the first 4 to 6 weeks.

 How to polish your vehicle properly

-- Slight haze on the paintwork (for example, on vehicles in near-new condition) can be removed with high-gloss polish.
+- Slight haze on the paintwork (e.g., on vehicles in near-new condition) can be removed with high-gloss polish.
 Apply the mild polish to the cleaned paintwork and leave to dry.

 - Remove with soft chamois leather or cotton wool.
 Afterwards, it is advisable to apply a high-gloss hard wax to preserve the shine.